HSU-HPC/BERT/README.md

  Note that each batch should contain at least two samples.
 Optional columns that can be passed are
  - `Label` A column with integers indicating the (known) class for each sample. `NA` is not allowed.
 BERT may use this columns and `Batch` to compute quality metrics after batch effect correction.
  - `Sample` A sample name.
 This column is ignored by BERT and can be used to provide meta-information for further processing.
  - `Cov_1`, `Cov_2`, ..., `Cov_x`: One or multiple columns with integers, indicating one or several covariate levels. `NA` is not allowed.
 If this(these) column(s) is present, BERT will pass them as covariates to the the underlying batch effect correction method.
-As an example, this functionality can be used to preserve differences between healthy/tumorous sample, if some of the batches exhibit strongly variable class distributions.
+As an example, this functionality can be used to preserve differences between healthy/tumorous samples, if some of the batches exhibit strongly variable class distributions.
 Note that BERT requires at least two numeric values per batch and unique covariate level to adjust a feature.
 Features that don't satisfy this condition in a specific batch are set to `NA` for that batch.
 - `Reference` A column with integers from $\mathbb{N}_0$ that indicate, whether a sample should be used for "learning" the transformation for batch effect correction or whether the sample should be co-adjusted using the learned transformation from the other samples. `NA` is not allowed.
-This feature can be used, if some batches contain unique classes or samples with unknown classes -- prohibiting the usage of the covariate columns.
+This feature can be used, if some batches contain unique classes or samples with unknown classes which would prohibit the usage of covariate columns.
 If the column contains a `0` for a sample, this sample will be co-adjusted.
 Otherwise, the sample should contain the respective class (encoded as integer).
 Note that BERT requires at least two references of common class per adjustment step and that the `Reference` column is mutually exclusive with covariate columns.

 ## Basic Usage
 BERT can be invoked by importing the `BERT` library and calling the `BERT` function.
 The batch effect corrected data is returned as a dataframe that mirrors the input dataframe[^3].